*originally published November 2019.

 The internet is a new frontier in which varying populations have the ability to participate in a way much different from the past.
 So much so that policy regulation of tech is constantly trying to catch up with emerging technologies, given the slow pace of policy-making and rapid innovation.
 The content of online platforms on Facebook, Google and Amazon are not regulated in the US.
 The current Federal Communications Commission, charged with regulation of communications, has also returned to a light-touch regulatory approach that gives power and authority to tech companies and media giants.
 Thus, online platforms in the United States have amassed to largely unchecked, powerful companies that do not have to adhere to the public’s interest.
 The current regulatory approaches and instruments in the field of tech are not sufficient to promote and safeguard public interests.
 As a result, the civil liberties and rights of communities of color have been violated online.

-There are five areas in which communities of color still face challenges to their civil and human rights through technological innovation: voting, job equality, housing, schools, and law enforcement.
+There are four areas in which communities of color still face challenges to their civil and human rights through technological innovation: voting, job equality/housing, schools, and law enforcement.

 According to the Pew Research Center, the Black voter turnout rate declined sharply in 2016, the first time in 20 years.
 Online platforms played a role in the spread of misinformation at the expense of the electoral power of African Americans and as a result, voter suppression tactics helped to boost Trump’s campaign.